What is chlorine?

-The greenish-yellow, highly reactive and diatomic gas that is almost never found free in nature by itself.
+Chlorine, on it’s own, is a greenish-yellow, highly reactive and diatomic gas that is almost never found free in nature by itself.
+When found in freshwater, chlorine is most often found bonded to other elements and ions.
 Most chlorine is commercially produced and is most widely known for being used within compounds to purify water / create cleaning products.

 If you see levels of chlorine in your water, you may be near a water treatment plant, or close to someone dumping pool water.

 Water Rangers protocol for measuring chlorine in freshwater

 For this test we use Taylor Pool and Spa Test Strips.
 Find out why we use this brand.

 Pro-Tip: If the colour on the test strip appears in the middle of two colours on the bottle, you can record the absolute middle (for example, if the colour is somewhere between 2 and 3 the recorded have a value of 2.5).